KipCollo/Java-Revision/spring/core/core/Readme.md

 }
 ```

-2. XML-based Configuration

-Defining Beans: Beans can be defined in an XML configuration file using the <bean> tag.
+**XML-based Configuration**:- Defining Beans: Beans can be defined in an XML configuration file using the <bean> tag.

 ```xml
 <beans xmlns="http://www.springframework.org/schema/beans"